 Note: The prefix l provides domain separation between inputs at different layers of the note commitment tree.
-It is distinct from the NoteCommitSapling prefix as noted in §5.4.7.2 'Windowed Pedersen commitments' on p.
-62.
+NoteCommit Sapling, like PedersenHash, is defined in terms of PedersenHashToPoint, but using a prefix that cannot collide with a layer prefix, as noted in §5.4.7.2 Windowed Pedersen commitments on p.
+63.